 Virginia Residential Contract of Purchase

-Once a buyer is interested in the property, the home buying process in Virginia typically revolves around one primary legal contract: the Residential Contract of Purchase.
+Once a buyer is interested in the property, the home-buying process in Virginia typically revolves around one primary legal contract: the Residential Contract of Purchase.
 The Virginia Realtors® form is one of the most often used templates for this contract.
-But other templates may be used for the same purpose, such as the Virginia Residential Purchase and Sale Agreement or a general Virginia Residential Purchase Agreement, which is often used by homeowners trying to sell their homes without an agent.
+Other templates may be used for the same purpose, such as the Virginia Residential Purchase and Sale Agreement or a general Virginia Residential Purchase Agreement, which is often used by homeowners trying to sell their homes without an agent.
 These templates may have different names, but they’re all used for the same purpose: to establish a legally binding contract between the buyer and seller of a home in Virginia.

 Identity of the parties to the contract and the property